AguaClara/Dissolved-Gas/Research Reports/Report1_Spring2019.md

 Due to the presence of this excess gas, bubbles form in the plants' sedimentation tanks.
 Flocs adhere to these bubbles and rise, causing materials that should settle to float and to continue into the remainder of the plants.
 Bubbles also form in the plants' sand filters between sand particles, effectively clogging the filters [(Scardina, 2004)](https://vtechworks.lib.vt.edu/bitstream/handle/10919/26497/PaoloScardinaDissertation2004.pdf?sequence=1).
 To remedy these issues, the Dissolved Gas subteam intends to develop a reactor that removes such dissolved gas from influent water prior to entering the plant.

 The basic concept of the system design is as follows.
 Influent water will flow from its source at a high elevation.
-Once the influent water has descended and is near to the AguaClara plant, piping will direct it upwards into a reactor.
+Once the influent water has descended and is near to an AguaClara plant, piping will direct it upwards into a reactor.
 Atmospheric pressure decreases as elevation increases [(Hodanbosi)](https://www.grc.nasa.gov/www/k-12/WindTunnel/Activities/fluid_pressure.html), and in accordance with Henry’s Law, the gas becomes less soluble at lower pressures, making bubble formation more likely [(Averill & Eldredge)](https://2012books.lardbucket.org/books/principles-of-general-chemistry-v1.0/s17-04-effects-of-temperature-and-pre.html).
 The subteam will research and implement different reactor components to further encourage bubble formation (i.e. nucleation).
 The water and the gas bubbles that form will then flow upward and out of the reactor.
 Piping will direct this effluent downward into a liquid-gas separator (e.g. a basin containing a vent) such that the gas bubbles may escape the water.
 The water, no longer supersaturated, will then flow into the treatment plant.
 Figure 1 illustrates this general design.

 <p style="text-align: center;">
 <img src="https://github.com/AguaClara/Dissolved-Gas/blob/master/Images/Figure%201_%20GeneralUpdated.png?raw=true" height=450>